 Gayla Hollis' painting career launched with a dream of a rare 'White Buffalo' and there began the transfer of images of her dream onto canvas.
 Today, her best art resides in permanent collection at the prestigious Chickasaw Nation Museum in Oklahoma, USA, and, is held by museums and private collectors on all coasts of the USA and Europe.
 Originals by Gayla Hollis were commissioned by best selling novelist Lucia St. Clair Robson.
 'Her painting style is unusually unique and will strike your emotion in true celebration of the human spirit'.

-Ms. Hollis' exhibit 'Buffalo Dream' is currently showing at Carr Gallery located in the picturesque Arbuckle Mountains in Sulphur, Oklahoma, where the resident park buffalo are deeply ingrained into the community.
+Ms. Hollis' exhibit 'Buffalo Dream' is currently [through July 2014] showing at Carr Gallery located in the picturesque Arbuckle Mountains in Oklahoma, where the resident park buffalo are deeply ingrained into the community.
 Her paintings in 'Buffalo Dream' exhibit are described as having the artist's unique contemporary style, and based on Native American sacred white buffalo of the past meeting a hopeful future.
 The featured artworks in this show are inspired by a dream of white buffalo that people have reported, including the artist.
 Viewers report these paintings as evoking a deep positive emotion and are pieces one will remember for a lifetime.

 Ms. Hollis has been awarded numerous ribbons and medals as well as being chosen to exhibit in local and nationally juried shows.
-In the words of Griff Blakewood, PhD, University of Louisiana, 'In the visionary art of Gayla Hollis, we experience the resonant edges between matter and mystery, vision and memory, with the unfolding possibility of sun and soil and air and water dancing at the edge of positive possibility.'
+In the words of the honorable late Griff Blakewood, PhD, University of Louisiana, 'In the visionary art of Gayla Hollis, we experience the resonant edges between matter and mystery, vision and memory, with the unfolding possibility of sun and soil and air and water dancing at the edge of positive possibility.'

 FaceBook Fan Page: Gayla Hollis Art